The Law of Attraction: Generating Abundance and the Law of Karma

 Understanding this influence allows us to be more intentional with our emotions and thoughts, potentially promoting personal well-being and contributing to a more harmonious environment.

-Daily Meditation Sessions
+Daily Open Meditation Sessions (OMS)

 Monday – Friday: 07:00AM – 08:00AM

-Sessions happen online via Zoom
+* Sessions happen live online via Zoom

-Zazen Meditation Training
+Zazen | Elemental Meditation Training (ZMT)

-Monthly
+*Monthly Online Training

 19:00PM – 21:00PM

-Unlike generic Meditation Apps, our instructors and teachings offer you personalized guidance on a step-by-step evolutionary path to self-discovery and inner harmony.
+Our instructors and teachings offer you personalized guidance on a step-by-step evolutionary path to self-discovery and inner harmony.
 Whether you are a beginner or an experienced practitioner, engage this easily accessible opportunity and awaken to your True Nature and find joy and solace in the serene landscapes of your physical, mental, emotional and spiritual body.

-BEZA Meditation training is by donation.
+Meditation training is by DANA subscription.

 Compassionate WATER Module